 Opening a separate account not connected to your smartphone (and perhaps even at another bank) helps you to save and not dip into it.
 Keep moving money into that account and have it separated from your usual spending accounts.
-If your company offers auto-deposit, deduct an amount you determinte directly into that separate savings account Once you do this, you’ll be surprised how quickly your savings add up.
+If your company offers auto-deposit, deduct an amount you determine directly into that separate savings account Once you do this, you’ll be surprised how quickly your savings add up.

-Also, some banks offer round-up savings that automatically go
+Also, some banks offer round-up savings that automatically go to your savings.

 Invest Your Spare Change – Virtually